thomascupchurch/Aja_au_Grimace/README.md

 Exports:
 - CSV export: raw table as currently filtered/sorted.
 - PDF/PNG export: formatted table with optional header banner (`header.svg` preferred, falls back to `header.png`) and standardized footer “© 2025 LSI – For Internal Use Only”.
 Pagination supported for PDF.
+- XLSX export: honors current filters and only includes currently visible columns (after applying a column layout).
+Adds a `_Meta` worksheet capturing timestamp, selected quote version, and active filters.
+Numeric cells are written as numbers (margin % stored as decimal fraction for Excel formatting).
+ - XLSX export: honors current filters and only includes currently visible columns (after applying a column layout).
+Adds a `_Meta` worksheet capturing timestamp, selected quote version, and active filters.
+Numeric cells are written as numbers (margin % stored as decimal fraction, currency columns tagged with a USD format, percentages with `0.0%`).

+Column Visibility & Order Layouts:
+- Use the Columns… button in the Cost Estimates view to open the management dialog.
+- Toggle individual column visibility with the checkboxes (applies immediately).
+- Columns can be drag-reordered directly in the table header; the order is captured when you Save Layout.
+- Save Layout stores visibility + order under a name (persisted via QSettings, JSON-encoded).
+- Apply Layout restores both visibility and order (with a compatibility check on column count).
+- Delete Layout removes a saved pattern.
+- The last applied layout name is remembered and re-applied automatically on next launch.

 Notes:
 - Values stored as REAL/text; schema adds missing columns automatically on upgrade (append-only, safe for existing DBs).